There are lots of savings options but they fall into the following main areas.

 before transferring to make sure the new provider can meet your needs.

-The Lifetime ISA (or ‘LISA’) will be available from 6 April 2017 for those aged between 18 and 40 at the date it is first opened.
+The Lifetime ISA (or ‘LISA’) was introduced from 6 April 2017 for those aged between 18 and 40 at the date it is first opened.
 The LISA is an individual account so if you’re in a couple you can each have your own LISA.
 Savings of up to £4,000 can be made each tax year and you can pay in lump sums as well as make regular payments.
 For savers under the age of 50, at the end of each tax year, the Government will add a £1 bonus for every £4 saved.
 This is effectively the same as providing basic rate (20%) tax relief on a £5 pension contribution from gross pay.
 The bonuses you earn do not count towards your ISA allowance for that tax year.

 savings can be drawn without penalty from age 60, or before age 60 to buy a